You can also study this course:

 Cyber security is an increasingly important area to build a rewarding career in.
 On our practical BSc (Hons) Cyber Security degree programme, we will help prepare you for a successful future in this field.
 Thanks to our close involvement with the sector, you can be sure we’ll help you develop the skills employers are looking for.

 You will benefit from our industry links and experienced and supportive staff.
-To help you achieve your goals we have also invested in a top-end Cyber Resilience facility at our Aylesbury Campus and well-equipped computer labs at our High Wycombe campus.
+To help you achieve your goals we have invested in well-equipped computer labs at our High Wycombe campus.

 Why study this subject?